 Our last Forest School session of the year!
 Just as well really as it was absolutely freezing.
 It’s ok for the girls because they’re constantly moving around for two hours, but for us it gets very cold indeed.

-Today Phoebe made the most lovely little reindeer!
+Today P made the most lovely little reindeer!
 She sawed the wood by herself and put it all together.
 Andy only helped her to snip the antlers to the right size because the secateurs were too big for her hands.
 I am so impressed by this and it’s now proudly on display in the living room.

 After Forest School we took the girls to go and buy their Christmas present for each other.
 They had a £10 budget and because they didn’t want to buy anything made of plastic, it was quite a challenge!
-I took Eleanor with me and we had some really interesting conversations about gift buying.
+I took E with me and we had some really interesting conversations about gift buying.

 I was talking to her about how I choose gifts for people.
 We talked about considering a budget, someone’s interests and whether gifts are wanted or bought just to have something to give.
 She’s very aware of the wasteful culture around Christmas and I’m glad.

 I’ll be honest, today felt like a write-off.
-The girls weren’t in the mood to do anything and Phoebe was feeling quite sad all day.
+The girls weren’t in the mood to do anything and P was feeling quite sad all day.
 I couldn’t even get them to finish their letters to Father Christmas!

 We ended up putting a Christmas film on and just snuggling up with a cup of tea.
 Sometimes tea really is the only answer!

-Next week is the last week that I’ll write about for 2019.
 We’re officially on our Christmas break from Friday 13th December (which is the day we’re going to see Father Christmas!).
 We haven’t decided when to start up again in January but I am excited to be going into 2020 with a plan and a Harry Potter-based curriculum which I’ve written myself!